 In addition to outreach, stewardship of existing art donors is important in maintaining ongoing relationships with them.
 Methods of stewardship include:

 - Sharing “calls to artists” for exhibition or grant opportunities

-- Immediate follow-up throughout agency placement process (minimize concerns for the artists by taking care of all the details!)
+- Immediate follow-up throughout agency placement process

 - Recognition events and receptions at recipient agencies